Blssngx/lingofi/README.md

 Check out our [video demo](https://youtu.be/sNSzV0zVQow) to see Lingofi in action!
 The demo covers key features and functionalities of the platform, showcasing how easy and intuitive it is to use Lingofi for financial transactions.

+Also checkout the Lingofi String through MiniPay [video demo](https://youtu.be/jfcQVwzvmkc).
+We ran into some cors issues just a fews days before submission and wwe struggled to sort them out so Lingofi String wasn't working through production but the logic functions well.

 ## Apps Description

 ### Lingofi Chat